GoogleChrome/web.dev/src/site/content/en/blog/browser-nativefs/index.md

-For opening folders (or directories), you can use the [`<input webkitdirectory>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#attr-webkitdirectory) attribute, and despite its vendor-prefixed name that suggests it is implemented only for WebKit-based browsers (inherited by Blink-based browsers like Chrome or the new Edge), `webkitdirectory` is also usable in the (legacy EdgeHTML-based) Microsoft Edge as well as Firefox 50 and later.
+For opening folders (or directories), you can use the [`<input webkitdirectory>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#attr-webkitdirectory) attribute.
+Despite its vendor-prefixed name that suggests it is implemented only for WebKit-based browsers (inherited by Blink-based browsers like Chrome or the new Edge), `webkitdirectory` is also usable in the (legacy EdgeHTML-based) Microsoft Edge as well as Firefox&nbsp;50 and later.

 ## Saving (rather: downloading) files